Who Is in Charge of Paying for the Appraisal and Inspection In Texas

 Appraisals are a big part of real estate deals because they offer an unbiased view of a property’s worth.
 Here’s why they matter:

-• Set Value: An appraisal shows what the home is really worth, helping buyers avoid overpaying.
+• Set Value: An appraisal shows what the home is worth, helping buyers avoid overpaying.

 • Help with Loans: Lenders need appraisals to ensure the loan matches the property’s value.